Admission Decision Process and Timeline

 - Extracurricular Activities: How do you spend your time outside of the classroom?
 Some students may participate in school organizations or sports; others may volunteer or work; and others may be a caregiver to a family member.
 One type is not more important than the other, we just want to learn more about you.

-- Essays: This is your opportunity to have a voice in the admission process.
+- Essay and Personal Statement: This is your opportunity to have a voice in the admission process.
 Be authentic and tell us something about yourself that we otherwise wouldn’t know.
-And PROOF before you submit!

-- ACT/SAT Test Scores: We will always consider the highest test score(s) that you send to us.
+- ACT/SAT Test Scores: UC is proud to offer test-optional admission to students applying for the fall 2023 and fall 2024 terms.
+However, a test score is still required for the College of Nursing Direct-Admit BSN program.
+We will always consider the highest test score(s) that you send to us.

 - Common Application School Report or Recommendation Letter: Many students ask a teacher to submit a recommendation letter.
 Select someone who knows you and your academic talents and abilities.
 Either of these documents will fulfill the requirement, however we recommend students submit both.

-- Auditions and Interviews: College-Conservatory of Music (CCM) and College of Nursing applicants may be required or invited to participate in an audition or interview.
-Visit the College of Nursing webpage or CCM Handbook for more specific information.
+- Auditions and Interviews: College-Conservatory of Music (CCM) are requires applicants to complete an audition or interview.
+The College of Nursing applicants may be invited to participate in an on-campus interview.
+Visit the College of Nursing webpage or CCM Handbook for all details.